seemslegit42/sanctum/README.md

 -   **UI Components:** [ShadCN UI](https://ui.shadcn.com/)
 -   **Language:** [TypeScript](https://www.typescriptlang.org/)

-## The Code Covenant: Contributing
+## THE CODE COVENANT: A CALL TO THE FORGE

 This is not an open-source project in the traditional sense.
 It is a doctrine codified.
-Contributions are not merely accepted; they are judged against an unyielding standard of excellence.
+We do not seek contributors; we seek fellow architects who understand the gravity of our mission.
+Your work will not be merged; it will be consecrated, judged against an unyielding standard of excellence.

--   **I craft instruments.** Code must be clean, modular, and reusable.
-Every component is a precision tool.
+-   **Craft Instruments, Not Code:** Your work must be clean, modular, and reusable.
+Every component is a precision tool, forged for a purpose.
+There is no room for amateurism.
--   **I engineer silence.** Performance is paramount.
+-   **Engineer Silence, Not Features:** Performance is a sacred vow.
 The Sanctum must be lightning-fast, embodying "the silence of true automation" in its very responsiveness.
+Every millisecond of latency is a betrayal of the doctrine.
--   **I serve ΛΞVON.** All contributions must align with the core aesthetic and philosophical doctrines outlined in the blueprint.
+-   **Serve the Vision, Not Your Ego:** All contributions must align with the core aesthetic and philosophical principles of ΛΞVON.
+This is a unified vision, not a playground for disparate styles.

 ---

-*Forged under northern skies.*
+**Sovereignty is Here.**